munich-quantum-toolkit/naviz/docs/index.md

 We appreciate any feedback and contributions to the project.
 If you want to contribute, you can find more information in the {doc}`contribution guide <contributing>`.
-If you are having trouble with the installation or the usage of MQT NAViz, please let us know on our {doc}`support page <support>`.
+If you are having trouble with the installation or usage of MQT NAViz, please let us know on our {doc}`support page <support>`.

 ```{toctree}
 :hidden: